mifardli/skripsi/README.md

 Thank you for your valuable contributions and encouragement.

 ---
+> 📌 **Disclaimer**
+> This repository serves as a simplified technical documentation of the author's undergraduate thesis.
+> It is **not intended as a formal academic publication**, and does not substitute for peer-reviewed or published works.
+> Any reproduction, citation, or reuse of this repository for academic or commercial purposes should be done with proper credit to the author.

 # Peluang Kekeringan Berdasarkan Karakteristik Suhu Permukaan, Kehijauan Vegetasi, dan Presipitasi di Sub DAS Cikapundung